latin-dict/latin-dict.github.io/_dictionaries/Nolte1744.md

 Appendix "Series Latinorum Scriptorum" is not included into our version.

 Headwords were changed to lowercase to be compatible with Hunspell dicitonary, but it can break some logic related to the words which should to be in title-case.
 For example, Hunspell is not able to recognize that "hispana" is a form of "Hispanus".
 Besides the letter case, headwords were left without change, so distinct articles will be found on "amo" and "amare".
-Verbs are usually in a form of infinitive or first-preson; nouns can have any of inflectional forms; short phrases and sentence are also common.
+Verbs are usually in a form of infinitive or first-preson; nouns can be in any of inflectional forms; short phrases and sentence are also common.

 We recommend using "Search Pane" in GoldenDict to have access to the lookup hints (menu View\|Search Pane).